nivinjohn37/java-multithread/readme-docs/02-ForkJoinFramework.md

 The Fork-Join Pool is a powerful tool for parallel programming in Java, particularly for tasks that can be divided into smaller subtasks.
 By leveraging its features such as dynamic task splitting and automatic load balancing, developers can write more efficient and scalable concurrent applications.

 ---

-Feel free to expand on these points and add more details as needed for your study reference!